Logo

 Mick Jagger started writing and recording material for his first solo album She's the Boss.

-Mick Jagger performed without the Stones for the Live Aid multi-venue charity concert in 1985.
+In 1985, Mick Jagger performed without the Rolling Stones at Live Aid, a multi-venue charity concert in 1985.

-Mick Jagger performed at Philadelphia's JFK Stadium, including a duet with Tina Turner of "It's Only Rock and Roll" and a cover of "Dancing in the Street" with David Bowie, who was performing at Wembley Stadium, London.
+Mick Jagger performed at Philadelphia's JFK Stadium, where he performed a duet of "It's Only Rock and Roll" with Tina Turner, highlighted by Mick Jagger tearing away Turner's skirt, and a cover of "Dancing in the Street" with David Bowie, who was performing at Wembley Stadium in London.

-When Richards got himself off heroin and became more present in decision making, Mick Jagger was not used to Richards' presence and did not like his authority diminished.
+Richards ended his heroin use and became more present in decision-making, but Mick Jagger was not accustomed to Richards' presence and did not like his authority over the band diminished.

 Mick Jagger released his second solo album, Primitive Cool, in 1987.